-with G. Iacobelli (UFRJ), G. Valle (UFRJ) and L. Zuaznabar (UFSCar) – preprint
+with G. Iacobelli (UFRJ), G. Valle (UFRJ) and L. Zuaznabar (UFSCar) – accepted for publication at Bernoulli

 The Tree Builder Random Walk is a special random walk that evolves on trees whose size increases with time, randomly and depending upon the walker.
 After every s steps of the walker, a random number of vertices are added to the tree and attached to the current position of the walker.
 These processes share similarities with other important classes of markovian and non-markovian random walks presenting a large variety of behaviors according to parameters specifications.
 We show that for a large and most significant class of tree builder random walks, the process is either null recurrent or transient.
 If s is odd, the walker is ballistic and thus transient.
 If s is even, the walker’s behavior can be explained from local properties of the growing tree and it can be either null recurrent or it gets trapped on some limited part of the growing tree.